big-ucl/functional-effects-model/README.md

+# Functional effects models: Accounting for preference heterogeneity in panel data with machine learning

-A repository to evaluate RUMBoost on panel dataset.
-Specifically, we learn individual-specific constants from the socio-demographic data to effectively output a panel RUMBoost model.
+Repository related to our paper on functional effects where we learn individual-specific intercepts and coefficients from the socio-demographic characteristics to account for inter-individual heterogeneity in panel data.

-MODELS TODO:

-baseline: MNL with only AS variables

-Random intercept: to mention in the literature

-Functional intercept: Done for RUMBoost, hyperparameter search for TasteNet-MNL / LMNL

-Random rslope model: literature

-Functional slope model: Rumboost with same idea than heart, TasteNet-MNL

-Potentially model with both?
+The case studies can be reproduced by running the [run_models.py](src/run_models.py) script, with correct arguments and dataset in the data folder.

+The hyperparameter search can be reproduced by running the [hyperparameter_search.py](src/hyperparameter_search.py) python script.

+The synthetic experiment can be reproduced by running the [synthetic_experiment.py](src/synthetic_experiment.py) python script.

+The easySHare dataset pre-processing can be done by running the [data_preprocessing.ipynb](src/data_preprocessing.ipynb) jupyter notebook.

+Finally, [models_wrapper.py](src/models_wrapper.py) contains all models wrapped in consistent classes from their source code.